savannstm/marshal-rs/README.md

 use std::fs::read;
 use marshal_rs::{load, dump, Value};

+// Note: Value supports indexing by `&str` if it's an object,
+// and by `&Value` if it's a hashmap, but to use that you need
+// to import `Get` trait.
+// use marshal_rs::Get;

 fn main() {
     // Read marshal data from file
     // let marshal_data: Vec<u8> = read("./Map001.rvdata2").unwrap();